Dolbeault cohomology for almost complex manifolds: Lie groups and nilmanifolds

 \section{Lie groups and nilmanifolds}

 A particularly useful set of examples is given by Lie algebra cohomology, which allows one to compute purely geometric invariants for compact Lie groups and nilmanifolds, after solving finite-dimensional linear algebra problems.
 In this section, we study the Fr\"{o}licher spectral sequence in the context of Lie algebras with arbitrary almost complex structures, and develop a harmonic theory for their Dolbeault cohomology in the non-integrable case.
 We then translate the results on Lie-algebra Dolbeault cohomology to the geometric situation of compact Lie groups and nilmanifolds respectively, and deduce several results in that setting.
+An extension of these results to the case of solvmanifolds is presented in \cite{SiTo}.